YuvalDahari/ClassifierVectors/README.md

 As a result of the above logic, we compute Eulcidean distnace as $|x_i - y_i|^2$, and because math rules, the result is the same to $(x_i - y_i)^2$.

-### The Data Base construction
-All the data we read from the csv file makes a data base for the project.
-We save it in a vector of pairs, but how do we do it?
-#### step one
-Get the number of columns in the file.
-#### step two
-Check validation for each row.
-#### step three
-Extract the fields to a vector.
-#### step four
-Extract the name of the object to the first item of the pair.
-#### step five
-Push the pair to vector data base.

 ### Optimizations

 #### HashMap for algorithm